falcosecurity/falco-website/content/en/docs/getting-started/kubernetes-quickstart.md

     export KUBECONFIG="/Users/falco.user/.lima/k3s/copied-from-guest/kubeconfig.yaml"
     ```

-* Check to see that the Kubernetes cluster is up and runnnig
+* Check to see that the Kubernetes cluster is up and running

     ```plain
     kubectl get nodes
     ```

->Note: For Mac users do the remaining steps from the terminal on your local machine.
+**Note**: For Mac users, do the remaining steps from the terminal on your local machine.
 For Windows and Linux users, do these steps in the terminal session for your Virtualbox VM.

 ## Install Falco using Helm
-Helm is probably the simplest way to deploy Falco and Falcosidekick.
-In this section you'll add the Falco Helm chart repository.
-Next you'll deploy Falco and Falcosidekick with the eBPF probe.
-Becuse we want to send output to a Slack channel you will provide the Slack webhook information.
+Helm is the simplest way to deploy Falco and Falcosidekick.
+In this section, you'll add the Falco Helm chart repository.
+Next, you'll deploy Falco and Falcosidekick with the eBPF probe.
+Because we want to send output to a Slack channel, you will provide the Slack webhook information.
 Additionally, we supply a custom parameter (*user*) that you will customize to your username.

 * Add the Falco Helm repository